First, a few quick questions and answers about the Umbria Jazz Festival:

 Where is the Umbria Jazz Festival held?

-For the summer ten day festival Umbria Jazz is held in the historic centre of Perugia, the capital of Umbria and the biggest city in the region.
+The main festival in the summer is held in the capital of Umbria, Perugia.
+It’s a ten day festival held in the historic centre of Perugia, and the biggest city in the region.

 There’s also a winter Umbria Jazz Festival held in Orvieto, just an hour north of Rome by train, at the end of December that covers New Years Eve.